 (2009 TO 2013)

 Ben was a true asset to the WXYZ Arts Factory team.
 His dedication and commitment to the WXYZ Arts Factory dance company was instrumental in bringing the dream of dance to life for so many people in Nigeria.
-He has worked tirelessly alongside me to make the company a success and his contributions will always be remembered.
-Ben's passion for dance and his ability to inspire others is truly inspiring.
-Ben work with me from 2009 to 2013 in Benin City, Edo State in Nigeria.
+He worked tirelessly alongside Sinclair to make the company a success and his contributions will always be remembered.
+Ben's passion for dance and his ability to collaborate with others is truly inspiring.
+Ben worked with WXYZ from 2009 to 2013 in Benin City, Edo State in Nigeria.

 My friends call me Synk or 'Gaga.
 I've been a dancer, educator and choreographer since 2006, and most recently added the title of Assistant Professor of Dance.
 Much of my dance work nowadays is through university & personal dance projects, teaching master classes and researching dance. check the home page.
 In all cases, my heart is to use dance & my love for it to help folks be their best & reach their goals in dance & life.